Resources

 Practice gesture with timed poses to build confidence without overthinking.

-Learn how simple axis lines help clarify torso direction, balance, and body orientation in gesture drawing.
+Learn how shoulder and hip axis lines help artists capture weight, balance, and movement in gesture drawing.

 Constructing the Head and Neck in Gesture Drawing